-At the successful completion of NURS 3410 (the last nursing process course), students who have passed the Comprehensive Exam and have completed all lower division non-nursing courses are eligible to participate in Convocation, a formal ceremony held each December to recognize continuing progression in the upper division.
+At the successful completion of NURS 2601 students who have passed the comprehensive exam and have completed all lower division non-nursing courses are eligible to participate in Convocation, a formal ceremony held each year to recognize continuing progression in the program.
+RNs are eligible to participate in Convocation upon completion of the validation course.
+NURS 4801.
 During this public ceremony students receive a cap or tie, which has historical and cultural roots in West Texas and nursing.